jaidevd/data-analysis-course/transcripts/python/01_data_analytics_python_intro.md

 Hello, and welcome to this course on Data Analytics with Python.
+My name is Jaidev Deshpande, and I'm an Associate Principal Data Scientist at Gramener, which is a data science company.

 We are collecting more and more data than ever before in history.
-And there's an entire industry around analyzing and interpreting that data.
+And there's an entire industry around analyzing and interpreting this data.
 The objective of this course is to not only make you comfortable with the practice of data analytics, but also to make you significantly competent within this industry.